 Along the road, God has sent us 5 LEADERS:

 Russell Camp (1975-1988) – known for devotion – memorable “Camp”isms

 Craig Golden (1988-2012) – known for development – inspiring events

 Jim Vogel (2012-2020) – known for deepening – bountiful resources

 We want to quickly connect our history . . to our hopes.
 History forms a helpful and pleasant rear-view mirror, yet the lion’s share of our attention focuses on the windshield.

 PASTORS TRAINING NEXT GENERATION PASTORS

-In March 2021, our Northeast School for Theology and Ministry opens, which will allow men to train for ministry with a connection to their local church and this Fellowship.
+In September 2021, our Northeast School for Theology and Ministry launches, which will allow men to train for ministry with a connection to their local church and this Fellowship.
 They will study under experienced pastors with advanced degrees and benefit from the convenience of online learning from home along with a monthly residency.
 All of this will be offered at a cost that allows them to graduate debt free.

 We work with churches on revitalizing and renewal, with programs to help them move outward, upward, and forward.